gabrielvicenteYT/Template/README.md

 Project

 ### What makes Project different?
-Explain what makes this project different from any other simillar project
+Explain what makes this project different from any other similar project

 ### Features
 Tell the viewers about the features of this project

-## Installation
+### Installation
 Briefly explain the viewers how to install / use this project

 ### Downloading